roger-luiz/roger-luiz/README.md

 - :computer: **Web Developer** ( **Front-end Engineer** )
 - :rocket: **Currently mastering**: CSS, Javascript, Design Patterns, Clean Code.
 - :eyes: **Looking for an opportunity as an intern in the development area.**

-- :zap: **My goals**:
+### My goals
-  - :tada: Aunch a real product with Vuejs and Nodejs
+- :zap: Aunch a real product with Vuejs and Nodejs
-  - :tada: Contribute to the community.
+- :zap: Contribute to the community.
-  - :tada: To help people through programming.
+- :zap: To help people through programming.

 > "Ideas don’t come out fully formed.
 They only become clear as you work on them.
 You just have to get started." ― Mark Zuckerberg